Yowwowwow/sbyel-sbyeam/README.md

 **jìn tsuyù** (Poison Field): Creates a pentagonal poison field, any enemy that touches it will be damaged slowly over time.
 When the player's HP is lower than a specific number, the poison field lasts longer as the Player's HP lowers.

-What is planned to be added:
+What was planned to be added:
 1. More types of enemies
 2. More sound effects
 3. something else idk

-What is planned to be changed or tweaked:
+What was planned to be changed or tweaked:
 1. Enemy spawn system
 2. Balance (difficulty, spell CD, enemy ATK and so on)
 3. The ending screen